🔄

 • Consider the Full Picture Before Buying: A successful door project goes beyond the initial purchase.
 Factor in professional installation costs, hardware needs, energy efficiency ratings, and long-term maintenance to make a smart investment that adds lasting value.

-What is a Front Door with Sidelights That Open?
+What Are Front Doors with Sidelights That Open?

 A front door with sidelights is an entryway system featuring one or two vertical windows flanking the main door.
 Traditionally, these glass panels were fixed in place, designed purely to brighten up a dark foyer and add architectural interest.
 But a front door with sidelights that open is a game-changer.
 This modern design turns those stationary panels into functional, narrow windows, giving you more control over your home's airflow and environment.